We like to remove Let's Encrypt certificate in Windows Server. Before we uninstall Let's Encrypt…

 Create a shared folder and place the SSL certificate in the folder.
 Make sure to assign permissions to the folder.
 For example the SYSTEM account.
 If you don’t give permissions, you cannot import the certificate, and an error will show up.

-Log in to the Exchange Admin Center.
+Sign in to Exchange Admin Center.
 Click servers in the feature pane and click certificates in the tabs.
 Click … (More options) and select Import Exchange Certificate.

 A new window will show up.
 Insert the path to the Exchange certificate.
 Fill in the password field.
 If there is no password configured for the certificate, you can leave it empty.
 Click Next.